sailfishos-chum/sailfishos-chum-gui/README.md

   - A detailed description
   - Installed and available version, if applicable
   - Package name, download size and license (if indicated)
-  - A link to it homepage
+  - A link to its homepage
   - **Releases** sub-page (only for packages hosted at GitHub or GitLab.com)
     - Release versions and dates
-      - Details of each release
+    - On each release's sub-sub-page:
+      - Release version and date
+      - Release notes (if provided)
   - **Issues** sub-page (only for packages hosted at GitHub or GitLab.com)
     - Issue title, number and creator
     - Creation date and last updated date
     - Number of comments to the original issue report
+    - On each issue's sub-sub-page:
-      - Whole issue thread with all aforementioned items displayed in thne thread header
+      - Whole issue thread with all aforementioned items displayed in the thread header
       - Creator, creation date and last updated date for each message

 ### How to install the SailfishOS:Chum GUI application
 See [sailfishos-chum/main#how-to-install-the-sailfishoschum-gui-application](https://github.com/sailfishos-chum/main#how-to-install-the-sailfishoschum-gui-application).